 The holiday season can be expensive, but it doesn't have to be that way.
 The true joy of the holidays comes when families get together, and these family events don't have to break the bank.
-Below are some budget-friendly holiday ideas that make the most out of time families spend together.
+Below are some budget-friendly holiday ideas that make the most out of the time families spend together.

 It can be very expensive to cook a grand holiday meal, even when every member of the family chips in to bring certain dishes.
 Instead of a big meal, try having a dessert party.
 Everyone can make one decadent dessert to bring for a late evening get-together.
 The family gets to spend time together and enjoy delicious, inexpensive treats.

 Everyone has a favorite baked good that instantly reminds them of the holidays.
 Whether it's pies or rugelach, cakes and Christmas cookies, homemade sweet treats are absolute essentials during the holidays.
-A budget-friendly holiday idea is to give a basket, bag or plate of baked goods as gifts instead rather than spending money on expensive gifts that may or may not actually get used.
+A budget-friendly holiday idea is to give a basket, bag, or plate of baked goods as gifts rather than spend money on expensive gifts that may or may not actually get used.

-Keeping the kids busy during the holidays can also be costly.
+Keeping the kids busy during the holidays can be costly.
 Instead of paying for expensive activities, decide to only participate in free holiday activities that do something nice for others.
 Volunteer at the homeless shelter or the community soup kitchen.
 Take the kids to the nursing homes and visit the elderly.
-Go sing Christmas carols to shut-ins in the community.
-Write and mail letters from Santa to young children in the family.
-These holiday activities have more meaning than many others, and you will feel good spreading holiday cheer.
+Go sing Christmas carols.
+For the parents, write and mail letters from Santa to young children in the family.
+These holiday activities are cheap, and you will feel good spreading holiday cheer.